Kuroit/Advanced-Admin-Search/README.md

 == SUBMITTING PATCHES ==

 Found a bug? or want to contribute in our plugin?
 We would love that!
-Check out <a href="https://github.com/simplydesign/event-alley" target="_blank">Official repo for Event Alley on Github.</a>
+Check out <a href="https://github.com/Kuroit/Advanced-Admin-Search" target="_blank">Official repo for Advanced Admin Search on Github.</a>

 == Installation ==